redhat-appstudio/infra-deployments/components/monitoring/prometheus/README.md

 ## Verifying the Prometheus Targets

 User Workload Monitoring is integrated into the OpenShift Web Console.
-Admins can check the target status in the [Observe > Targets menu](https://console-openshift-console.apps.sandbox-stage.gb17.p1.openshiftapps.com/monitoring/targets)
+Admins can check the target status in the [Observe > Targets menu](https://console-openshift-console.apps.sandbox-stage.gb17.p1.openshiftapps.com/monitoring/targets) and expect to see the metrics endpoint in "Up" state.